ymahmoud1/Monkeypox-Watch/README.md

 # The App's Functions

-**1. Cases by Country:** This page in the app displays a bar chart of total confirmed cases in each country with at least 1 confirmed case.
+**1. Cases by Country:** This page in the app displays an interactive bar chart of total confirmed cases in each country with at least 1 confirmed case.
 There is also a metric that shows the total worldwide cases of monkeypox.
 A table of the ten countries with the most cases is also displayed.
 Lastly, there is a select-box widget in which a peron can select a country of their choice and recieve three graphs that represent more data on the specific country chosen.
 The three graphs being: Gender Distribution, Symptoms of Cases, and Daily Cases.

 **2. Daily Worldwide Infections:** This page presents a line chart of the daily reported confirmed cases worldwide.
 It also shows a metric of the last day cases were reported, how many cases were reported that day, and the difference between the report day and the day before it.
 There is a select box too that displays the last day of reported confirmed cases and the number of confirmed cases for a selected country.